lxg/eleventy-plugin-l10n/README.md

 ## Translating in JavaScript

 Let’s assume you also want to translate something in JavaScript, for example in the data source file.
 This can be done with the underlying @lxg/l10n library.
-For example:
+See its documentation for details.